josefjura/electron-angular2-startup/README.md

 To keep clean node_modules directory and simplify package.json content, the file is split in two: one in project root and one in src directory.
 This approach is inspired by [electron-boilerplate](https://github.com/szwacz/electron-boilerplate).

-Because of this, there are three scenarios of installing dependencies:
+Because of this, there are three scenarios of adding dependencies to project:

 ### Direct dependencies
 Node modules directly used by application.
 Saved in src/package.json.